Frequently Asked Questions

 You will achieve the best results if you have a lesson once a week.
 As a beginner, you only need a half hour lesson.
 As you progress, or if you're preparing for exams or a performance, you may benefit from longer lessons.

 How Long Will It Take To Learn An Instrument?

 It takes years to master a musical instrument, but you can learn to play some easy songs after a few lessons and some practise.

-Here's some tips on how to getthe best results when learning a musical instrument.
+Here's some tips that will help you get the best results when learning a musical instrument.

 *Cole, D 2014,'Your Aging Brain Will Be in Better Shape If You've Taken Music Lessons', National Geographic, 3 January.